KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-KeyboardView.md

 * Render as a floating keyboard when ``KeyboardContext/isKeyboardFloating`` is set (iPad only).
 * Render custom sizes for any keys, based on the size information in the ``KeyboardLayout``.

-See the <doc:Essentials> article and various namespace articles for more information.
+See the <doc:Essentials-Article> article and various namespace articles for more information.